New Water Supply Well Permit

 - If you prefer to submit a paper copy of your application, please open the online application and select PRINT at the top of the form, then submit via email, fax to 402-895-6543, or send via mail.

 The District, in cooperation with ENWRA, is continuing efforts to map our subsurface geology and better define the characteristics of our groundwater aquifers using AEM technology.
-Focusing on an area in Sarpy County underlain by a shallow, perhaps isolated Dakota Sandstone aquifers, helicopter flights in August of 2016 will be interpreted and documented in a final report in 2017.
-The project is supported by a grant from the Nebraska Water Sustainability Fund.
-A map of the proposed flight lines is shown below.
+Focusing on an area in Sarpy County underlain by a shallow, perhaps isolated Dakota Sandstone aquifers, helicopter flights in August of 2016 were interpreted and documented in a final report in 2017.
+The project was supported by a grant from the Nebraska Water Sustainability Fund.

 Integrated Water Management Plan